 As for the angst part of the story, oh my poor heart.

 It hurts like a bitch to see Saint-Germain feel insecure about their relationship.
 He is so aware how much everyone else loves her, that he was scared he wouldn’t be enough for her.
-This “privilege” was the became a toxic sense of security, where there was a part of him believed as long as he is the only one who has the ability to touch her, she won’t leave him, which is how the twisted selfishness was born.
+This “privilege” became a toxic sense of security, where there was a part of him believed as long as he is the only one who has the ability to touch her, she won’t leave him, which is how the twisted selfishness was born.
 And when he realized it, Saint-Germain was so disgusted with himself, he felt guilty for thinking and saying such stupid things.

 That’s why I am glad Lupin was there.
 Saint-Germain needed someone to help him confront his fears and express how he truly feels.
 And seriously, I’m glad somebody heard what he said, because while he acknowledged how stupid it was for him to say such a thing, it makes it more effective to have someone like Lupin reinforce it.

 But frankly speaking, while Saint-Germain may have still required someone like Lupin to force his hand, I still wished Cardia had done more on her end.
 There were a number of times when she considered bluntly asking him why he had been asking so strange for past few days, only to chicken out.
-And then when Saint-Germain was expressing his uncertainty about what would she do if they couldn’t find a cure, instead of asking him what’s wrong and why he was asking such question, instead of asking why he was acting this why, she answered his question.
+And then when Saint-Germain was expressing his uncertainty about what would she do if they couldn’t find a cure, instead of asking him what’s wrong and why he was asking such question, and why he was acting this way, she answered his question.
 It would have been nice for Cardia to explain how loved him for who he is, without needing a middleman to set the table for her.
 It’s just these little details that kind of frustrated me, since it could have offered a different dynamic.

 Then again, these two weren’t exactly the greatest communicators to begin with…